-The safety of cosmetic ingredients, including Botanical Ingredients, is assessed by the Cosmetic Ingredient Review (CIR).
-The CIR is an independent program sponsored by the cosmetic and personal care industry.
-The CIR has considered the safety of many of the Botanical Ingredients that are used in cosmetics and personal care products.
-In considering the safety of Botanical Ingredients, the CIR Expert Panel considers all of the scientific data that is available, including data that is published in the peer-reviewed literature as well as information provided from other sources, and determines whether or not this information can allow a safety assessment.
-If additional information is necessary, the CIR will issue a public announcement identifying the additional information that is needed to complete their safety assessment.
-When all of the information is available, the CIR Expert Panel will then carefully review the data and issue a conclusion to the public.
+The safety of cosmetic ingredients, including botanical ingredients, is assessed by the Expert Panel for Cosmetic Ingredient Safety.
+The Expert Panel is an independent program sponsored by the cosmetic and personal care industry.
+The Expert Panel has considered the safety of many of the botanical ingredients that are used in cosmetics and personal care products.
+In considering the safety of botanical ingredients, the Expert Panel considers all of the scientific data that is available, including data that is published in the peer-reviewed literature as well as information provided from other sources, and determines whether or not this information can allow a safety assessment.
+If additional information is necessary, the Expert Panel will issue a public announcement identifying the additional information that is needed to complete their safety assessment.
+When all of the information is available, the Expert Panel will then carefully review the data and issue a conclusion to the public.
 The conclusion can say that the ingredient is (1) safe as used, (2) safe with limitations on usage, (3) unsafe and (4) insufficient information to determine safety.
-The CIR conclusions provide important guidance for safe formulation of cosmetics and personal care products.
+The Expert Panel conclusions provide important guidance for safe formulation of cosmetics and personal care products.

 Find out more about the history of using plants to obtain beneficial materials:

 NIH: Office of Dietary Supplements: Botanical Dietary Supplements: